TheHellBox/OpenHMD-Chat/README.md

 I made OpenHMD binding for Rust.
 Also, it most easy to use library and it open source.

 # Why Rust?
-I think it best programing language for games, it easy to use and fast
+I think it best programming language for games, it easy to use and fast

 # Releases?
 Still no, you must compile it